b3b00/csly/README.md

 ## Getting started ##

-I your too impatient to further read this readme here is a [quick getting started](https://github.com/b3b00/csly/wiki/getting-started) that will guide you through the implementation of a dumb parser.
+If you're too impatient to further read this readme here is a [quick getting started](https://github.com/b3b00/csly/wiki/getting-started) that will guide you through the implementation of a dumb parser.

 ## full documentation ##